Xiaofeng Wang, PhD

 Project: “Role of SNF5 in regulating SWI/SNF complex assembly & targeting in rhabdoid tumor"

 Wang X*, Lee RS*, Alver BH*, Haswell JR, Wang S, Mieczkowski J, Drier Y, Gillespie SM, Archer TC, Wu JN, Tzvetkov EP, Troisi EC, Pomeroy SL, Biegel JA, Tolstorukov MY, Bernstein BE, Park PJ, and Roberts CW. (*Co-first author) SMARCB1-mediated SWI/SNF complex function is essential for enhancer regulation.
 Nat Genet.
-2017;49(2):289-295 (view details on MedLine)
+2017;49(2):289-295 . (view details in PubMed)

 Mathur R, Alver BH, San Roman AK, Wilson BG, Wang X, Agoston AT, Park PJ, Shivdasani RA, Roberts CW.
 ARID1A loss impairs enhancer-mediated gene regulation and drives colon cancer in mice.
 Nature Genetics.
-2017; 49(2):296-302. (view details on MedLine)
+2017; 49(2):296-302. (view details in PubMed)

 Kim KH*, Alver BH*, Lu P*, Wang X, Manchester HE, Wang W, Haswell JR, Park PJ, and Roberts CW. (*Co-first author) The SWI/SNF chromatin remodelling complex is required for maintenance of lineage specific enhancers.
 Nat Commun.
-2017 Mar 6;8:14648 (view details on MedLine)
+2017 Mar 6;8:14648. (view details in PubMed)

 Vierbuchen T, Ling E, Cowley CJ, Couch CH, Wang X, Harmin DA, Roberts CWM, Greenberg ME.
 AP-1 Transcription Factors and the BAF Complex Mediate Signal-Dependent Enhancer Selection.
 Molecular Cell.
-2017, 68(6):1067-1082. (view details on MedLine)
+2017, 68(6):1067-1082. (view details in PubMed)

 Helming KC, Wang X*, Wilson BG, Vazquez F, Haswell JR, Manchester HE, Kim Y, Kryukov GV, Ghandi M, Aguirre AJ, Jagani Z, Wang Z, Garraway LA, Hahn WC, Roberts CW. (*Co-first author) ARID1B is a specific vulnerability in ARID1A-mutant cancers.
 Nat Med.
-2014, 20 (3):251-4. (view details on MedLine)
+2014, 20 (3):251-4. (view details in PubMed)

 Wang X, Haswell JR, Roberts CW.
 Molecular Pathways: SWI/SNF (BAF) Complexes Are Frequently Mutated in Cancer--Mechanisms and Potential Therapeutic Insights.
 Clin Cancer Res.
-2013, 20(1):21-7 (view details on MedLine)
+2013, 20(1):21-7 (view details in PubMed)